urschrei/pyzotero/doc/index.rst

         Create a new collection in the Zotero library

         :param list dicts: list of dicts each containing the key ``name``, with each value being a new collection name you wish to create.
-Each dict may optionally contain a ``parent`` key, the value of which is the ID of an existing collection.
+Each dict may optionally contain a ``parentCollection`` key, the value of which is the ID of an existing collection.
 If this is set, the collection will be created as a child of that collection.
         :param str/int last_modified: If not None will set the value of the If-Unmodified-Since-Version header.
         :rtype: list of dicts
         :rtype: Boolean